zephyrproject-rtos/zephyr/doc/board/frdm_k64f.rst

 The Zephyr kernel uses the FRDM-K64F default switch and jumper settings.

-The default switch settings for the Freescale FRDM-K64F are:
+The default switch settings for the NXP FRDM-K64F are:

 +---------------+------------+---------------+
 | Switch Number | Switch     | ON Switch OFF |